 On one of the courses one of the guys had a Mini Peak II from Backpackinglight which I'd seen in their Bushcraft and Survival Skills magazine adverts.
 I was impressed with it's 'vital statistics' and the website Christmas camping write up so decided to investigate further.
 In the end I decided to plump for the Sil Mini Peak instead of the Mini Peak II which I'd seen as it had a 2000 hydrostatic head rating instead of 1500.

-This turned out to be a discontinued line so the natural choice was the new and comparable Sil Hex Peak which you can see in and out of it's box compared in size to a DD 3m x 3m tarp and a Swiss Army Knife.
-Also featured are the instructions which cover the basics but that's it.
+This turned out to be a discontinued line so the natural choice was the new and comparable Sil Hex Peak which you can see in and out of it's box compared in size to a DD 3m x 3m tarp.
+Also featured are the instructions which cover the absolute basics but that's about it.